NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XXE (XML external entities).md

 ---
 ## Definition

-An XML External Entity attacks is a class of attacks against an application that parses XML input.
+An XML External Entity attacks is a class of attacks ==against an application that parses XML input.==

-This attacks happen when XML input comprising a link to an outer entity is processed by a flabbily configured XML parser.
+This attacks happen when XML input comprising a link to an outer entity is processed by a bad configured XML parser.
 Can lead to:
 - disclosure of confidential data,
 - server side request fake,
 - rejection of service,